wp-plugins/use-clients-time-zone/readme.txt

 == Upgrade Notice ==

+= 1.1.3 =
+Changed cookie path to be site-wide.

 = 1.1.2 =
 Changed JavaScript so that the page is not reloaded if cookies are not enabled on the client.